alifadl009/SuperMarioRL/README.md

 - **Training Time**: Training may take significant time depending on the computational resources.
 The current setup uses CPU, and further improvements can be achieved with GPU acceleration.

-## Example Gameplay

-The image above shows a snapshot of the agent’s gameplay in Super Mario Bros.

 ## License